DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcautohidebar-class.md

 ### <a name="parameters"></a>Parâmetros

-[in] um ponteiro para a barra de auto-ocultar primeiro no grupo de pFirstBarInGroup.
+[in] pFirstBarInGroup Um ponteiro para a primeira barra de ocultação automática do grupo.

 ### <a name="remarks"></a>Comentários

-## <a name="updatevisiblestate"></a>  CMFCAutoHideBar::UpdateVisibleState
+## <a name="cmfcautohidebarupdatevisiblestate"></a><a name="updatevisiblestate"></a>CMFCAutoHidebar::AtualizaçãoVisibleState

-Chamado pelo framework quando a barra de auto-ocultar precisa ser redesenhado.
+Chamada pela estrutura quando a barra de ocultação automática precisa ser redesenhada.

 ```
 void UpdateVisibleState();